ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Wednesday Night</h3>A chance of showers and thunderstorms between 7pm and 10pm, then a chance of showers and thunderstorms between 10pm and 4am,
          then a chance of showers and thunderstorms.
-Partly cloudy, with a low around 61.
+Partly cloudy.
+Low around 61, with temperatures rising to around 64 overnight.
          West wind around 6 mph.
 Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">